puppetlabs/pdk-templates/README.md

 | Key               | Description   |
 | :-----------------|:--------------|
+| required          | The default list of files or paths for PDK to ignore when building a module package.
-| paths             | Defines which files or paths for PDK to ignore when building a module package.
-The default configuration helps to set up commonly ignored files in a module project when building a package.
+| paths             | Defines additional files or paths for PDK to ignore when building a module package.

 ### .travis.yml